dandange8005/Ultra-Essentials/docs/mkdocs/Callouts.md

     Make sure to indent the content.
 ```

+Example

+!!! type "Optional Title"
+    Content of your admonition goes here.
+    Make sure to indent the content.

 ### Key Features

 1. **Custom Titles**: You can customize the title or leave it empty to use the type's default title